awantikaAsthana/DBMS/README.md

 # Expense Tracker (Python + SQLite)

 A very simple console-based Expense Tracker built using Python and SQLite.
-This project is suitable for DBMS practicals and includes SQL queries such as:

 - CREATE TABLE
 - INSERT